 With the Forecast tool projecting activity, the numbers for the forecast will be added to the Results of your data in italicized numbers with a suffix of a star.

-We can still access the forecast using calculations, so if we want to create a running 7 day average of our sales/and/or/forecast, we can:
+You can still access the forecast using calculations, so if you want to create a running 7-day average of your sales/and/or/forecast, you can: